... it’s the greening of the trees

 His face blooms into a smile, gratified and proud but also like a kid who's just stolen some candy.
 Like what she's said is something he's not used to getting; some hidden treasure he's stumbled on that's unexpected and hard to find, that he doesn't fully believe is his.
 It's amazing how it changes his face.
 And also ironic that Billy Crawford who takes leaps of faith for her is someone who doesn't believe in himself.

-He picks up the phone, dials and she lets herself float on the current of his voice.
+He reads off the items he’s decided on to her and she lets herself float on the current of his voice.
 Being with Billy is like water, swimming through a clear stream, a lake shimmering under an iridescent summer sky.
 With him, she can let herself float adrift because she knows instinctively that he’ll anchor her so she won't drown.

 “You know,” she says later, casually, when the takeout has come, “my father never brought home or took me out to Chinese food growing up.
 It was like once my mom was gone, the idea of Chinese food became taboo.
 Like if we ate it, then it would be a reminder of her and how she’d left us.”